Can LLMs Estimate Student Struggles? Human-AI Difficulty Alignment with Proficiency Simulation for Item Difficulty Prediction: Related Work

 LLM-based student simulation methods vary with the simulation goal, including modeling student traits, performance patterns, or learning progression, and are commonly instantiated via prompting, fine-tuning on learner traces, and agentic designs that support memory and planning~\citep{corbett1994knowledge, rasch1993probabilistic, lord2012applications, embretson2013item}.
-Prompt-based role conditioning remains a common baseline, where the simulator is instructed to ``act as'' a student with specified demographic/background/affective attributes~\citep{markel2023gpteach, lee2023generative}, though direct prompting can struggle to reliably instantiate the intended persona characteristics.
+Prompt-based role conditioning remains a common baseline, where the simulator is instructed to ``act as'' a student with specified demographic/background/affective attributes~\citep{markel2023gpteach, lee2023generative, lusimstudent2024}, though direct prompting can struggle to reliably instantiate the intended persona characteristics.
 To better capture authentic learning dynamics (e.g., iterative struggle and revision), some approaches fine-tune LLMs on real student submission trajectories and temporally ordered traces~\citep{miroyan2025parastudent, ross2025modeling}.
 In parallel, agentic designs extend simulators beyond static role-play by endowing them with memory/reflection/decision-making components, building on the broader notion of LLM-based generative agents~\citep{park2023generative}.
 Cognitive grounding can be strengthened by integrating knowledge tracing or IRT as internal state mechanisms to control and drive simulated behavior over time (e.g., evolving mastery/ability and its interaction with task difficulty), rather than only relying on surface-level role-play~\citep{corbett1994knowledge,rasch1993probabilistic,embretson2013item}.
-Despite these advances, the prior studies explicitly caution that fluent language output does not guarantee behavioral fidelity and note that many simulated-learner studies lack empirical realism validation, motivating more standardized and context-aware evaluation practices~\citep{kaser2024simulated}. \citet{liu2025leveraging} propose leveraging LLMs as synthetic examinees to estimate item difficulty through IRT calibration, demonstrating that model-generated responses can approximate human-derived item parameters under certain conditions.
-In contrast, our work does not treat alignment as a purely psychometric estimation problem, but instead interrogates the cognitive validity of such alignment by disentangling difficulty perception, intrinsic capability, and metacognitive awareness.
+Despite these advances, the prior studies explicitly caution that fluent language output does not guarantee behavioral fidelity and note that many simulated-learner studies lack empirical realism validation, motivating more standardized and context-aware evaluation practices~\citep{kaser2024simulated}.
+Similarly, \citet{park-etal-2024-large} introduce LLaSA, a framework that selects clusters of heterogeneous LLMs to approximate students at different ability levels and then applies IRT to the resulting synthetic response matrix for question difficulty estimation.
+This work provides evidence that LLM response patterns can be useful for psychometric estimation, but its calibrated setting depends on student response data for ability matching, leaving open whether LLMs independently align with human difficulty without such calibration. \citet{hayakawa2024can} examine a closely related setting in second-language reading comprehension, where LLMs are prompted or perturbed to mimic CEFR-level language learners.
+They compare LLM next-token option distributions with human learner response distributions on CMCQRD and find that weakening prompts can reduce model performance, but do not reliably reproduce learner-like error patterns.
+This finding cautions that surface-level degradation or distributional smoothing is insufficient evidence of faithful student simulation. \citet{liu2025leveraging} propose leveraging LLMs as synthetic examinees to estimate item difficulty through IRT calibration, demonstrating that model-generated responses can approximate human-derived item parameters under certain conditions.
+In contrast, our work does not treat alignment as a purely psychometric estimation problem, but instead interrogates the cognitive validity of such alignment by disentangling difficulty perception, intrinsic capability, and metacognitive awareness. \citet{srivatsa-etal-2025-llms} find that strong general-purpose models consistently outperform average students without guidance, while weaker or domain-mismatched models may align only incidentally.
+Moreover, grade-enforcement prompts change model behavior but do not yield reliable alignment across models, prompts, subjects, and grades.
+These results highlight the need to validate whether simulated students are behaviorally faithful rather than assuming that role prompts or model capability imply student-like cognition. \citet{sauberli-etal-2025-llms} find that temperature scaling improves distributional similarity but does not yield reliable alignment with human item facility, IRT-based response expectations, or distractor choices, suggesting that LLMs should not be directly treated as zero-shot pilot participants for assessment development.